-Below you can find the 23 organisations who were awarded the status of a MyData Operator 2020 in July or Oct 2020, as well as the white paper “Understanding the MyData operators”, which defines and introduces the MyData operator concept further.
+Below you can find the 23 organisations who have been awarded the status of a MyData Operator 2020 in July or October 2020.

 The MyData Operator 2020 Award recognises operators of human-centric infrastructure for personal data management and sharing.
 It acknowledges organisations that place the individual at the centre of personal data about them, ensuring that they are the prime beneficiary of the use of this data and providing tools to help them manage personal data.

 Organisations applying for MyData Operator 2020 status are required to demonstrate how they create agency for human-centric data control, and how the data and value flows in their ecosystems.
 To be considered for the award, these organisations must show how their services have the potential to interoperate with data sources, data using services, and each other.

 What would you like to know more about the awardees?
 Perhaps you’d like to give some feedback about a particular service provider?